ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### 2. Endurance File Storage snapshots

 Endurance file storage allows administrators to set snapshot schedules that create and delete snapshot copies automatically for each storage volume.
 They can also create additional snapshot schedules (hourly, daily, weekly) for automatic snapshots and manually create adhoc snapshots for business continuity and disaster recovery (BCDR) scenarios.
-Automatic alerts are delivered via the SoftLayer customer portal to the volume owner for the retained snapshots and space consumed.
+Automatic alerts are delivered via the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} to the volume owner for the retained snapshots and space consumed.

 Be aware that “snapshot space” is required to use snapshots.
 Space can be acquired on the initial volume ordering or after initial provisioning via the **Volume Details** page by clicking the Actions drop-down button and selecting **Add Snapshot Space**.

 It is important to note that VMware environments are not aware of snapshots.
 The Endurance file storage snapshot capability must not be confused with VMware snapshots.
-Any recovery using the Endurance file storage snapshot feature must be handled from the SoftLayer customer portal.
+Any recovery using the Endurance file storage snapshot feature must be handled from the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 Restoring the Endurance file storage volume will require powering off all the VMs that reside on Endurance file storage, and temporarily unmounting the volume from the ESXi hosts to avoid any data corruption during the process.

 Refer to our [snapshots](snapshots.html) article for more details about how to configure snapshots.